wkennedy/pubsubly/README.md

 Let's go over the demo configuration as an example.
 The tags have the following properties:

 - id: this is a unique identifier for the tag and is used internally for tracking messages
-- value: this is the value in the message that you want to tag and track, in this example it's a header value.
+- value: this is the value in the message that you want to tag and track, in this example it's a header key.
 - description: this is the description of the data you are tagging.
 It can be used for clients such as the UI.
 - display: whether this tag should display in the UI
 - isPrimaryMessageId: specifies if this value is used a the unique identification of the message